Coleg-Gwent-BGLZ-Programming/Python_Basic_One/README.md

 ```
 ### 🧠 Explanation:

--input() collects user input as a string.
+- input() collects user input as a string.
--Concatenation joins strings using the + operator.
+- Concatenation joins strings using the + operator.
--Formatted strings (f"") allow variables to be embedded directly into the output, making code cleaner and easier to read.
+- Formatted strings (f"") allow variables to be embedded directly into the output, making code cleaner and easier to read.

 ## 📋 Part 2: Lists
 ### 🔹 Concepts Covered:

--Lists are ordered and mutable collections.
+- Lists are ordered and mutable collections.
--Accessing elements by index.
+- Accessing elements by index.
--Adding items using append().
+- Adding items using append().
--Looping through lists with for.
+- Looping through lists with for.

 ###💡 Code Example: